-You have an endless number of dining alternatives in downtown Toronto as a Ryerson University student.
+You have an endless number of dining options in downtown Toronto as a Toronto Metropolitan University student.
 Whether it’s a casual dining restaurant or an all-you-can-eat buffet, there’s always something to eat near campus.
 Here’s a guide to helping you figure out where you can eat a full course meal, mingle, and relax or enjoy a meal with your friends.
 These are just a handful of my personal favourites, however, there are many more you can find near campus.

-Please refer to the Ryerson Campus Map while reading.
+Please refer to the TMU Campus Map while reading.

 Dine-In and Sit-Down Restaurants